tvdk-sudoku/Year11Notes/content/notes/AEECO - Elasticity.md

 # Significance of Price Elasticity
 ### Firms
 - Monopoly/Market power:
-	- Setting prices (to influence tot)
+	- Setting prices (to influence total revenue)
+	- Price discrimination

+### Households
+- Can control demand if aware of elasticity and influence on prices

+### Government
+- Tax incidence
+	- IE - Greate